 2. Admission Requirements

-2.1 In accordance with the Admissions Criteria Minister’s Binding Policy Directive, an applicant must meet one of the following requirements to be considered for admission to a program:
+2.1 In accordance with the Minister’s Binding Policy Directive for Admissions Criteria, an applicant must meet one of the following requirements to be considered for admission to a program:

-2.2 In addition to the admission requirement stated in section 2.1 of this policy, an applicant must meet the following requirements established on a program-specific basis:
+2.2 In addition to the Admission Requirements stated in section 2.1 of this policy, an applicant must also meet the following requirements established on a program-specific basis:

 2.3 Meeting minimum admission requirements for a program does not guarantee an offer of admission to that program.

-2.4 Seneca shall make publicly available admission criteria established on a program-specific.
+2.4 Seneca shall make publicly available the admission requirements established on a program-specific basis.

 3. Mature Applicants

-3.1 Mature applications to certificate, diploma and advanced diploma programs must reach, or will be reaching, the age of 19 by the start of the program to which they applied.
+3.1 Mature applications to certificate, diploma, advanced diploma and degree programs must reach the age of 19 by the start of the program to which they have applied.

-3.3 Mature applicants should disclose all previous postsecondary transcripts, which may be used in admission decisions.
+3.2 Mature applicants should disclose all previous postsecondary transcripts, which may be used in admission decision.

-3.6 Mature applicants to certificate, diploma, and advanced diploma programs who are unable to provide transcripts showing program-specific academic requirements may be permitted to complete pre-admission English and/or mathematics tests to demonstrate proficiency in those subjects.
+3.5 Mature applicants to certificate, diploma, and advanced diploma programs who are unable to provide transcripts showing program-specific academic requirements may be permitted to complete pre-admission English and/or mathematics tests to demonstrate proficiency in those subjects.
+Mature applicants to degree programs are required to have completed program-specific academic requirements or equivalents, as admission testing options are not available for degree programs.

 4. Applicant Selection